Medial-EarlySign/medpython/InternalOrig/medial_utilities/medial_utilities/mainpage.md

  * MedRepository or MedPidRepository - the main object to fetch data from our repositories

  @subsection MedAlgo MedAlgo
- * MedPredictor - basic predictor interface. you may see all derived classes and models in the link
+ * MedPredictor - basic predictor interface. you may see all derived classes and models in the link.\n to see all options for json file please reffer to  ::MedPredictorTypes

  @subsection MedProcessTools MedProcessTools
  * MedModel - medial pipeline model for running all process.
 Pipeline objects: